teamcodebuddy/web-dev-1/hello_world.md

-# Lesson 1: Intro to Web Development
+# Intro to Web Development

 In this course we will learn how to build a web page from scratch!